fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionDataLoss.md

 ```

 ### -PartitionKey
-Specifies the key of the Service Fabric partition for which this cmdlet starts a data loss test.
+Specifies the key of the Service Fabric partition for which this cmdlet starts a data loss fault.

 ```yaml
 Type: String